Báb, Nitra District: History

 The village was created in 1955 from the merger of two formerly independent villages, Malý Báb and Velký Báb.
 Veľký Báb was first mentioned in historical records in 1156 and Malý Báb in 1365.
+Before the establishment of independent Czechoslovakia in 1918, the two villages were part of Nyitra County within the Kingdom of Hungary.
+From 1939 to 1945, they were part of the Slovak Republic.

 Geography

 The village lies at an altitude of 150 metres and covers an area of 20.091 km².
 It is located approximately 16 km west of Nitra.

+Population

 Ethnicity

 The village is approximately 99% Slovak.

 Facilities

 The village has a public library, a gym, and a football pitch.